paulzchen/paulzchen.github.io/README.md

 ## About Me
 Welcome to my academic website!
-I'm a PhD student in the Department of Chemical Engineering & Applied Chemistry at the [University of Toronto](https://chem-eng.utoronto.ca/), where I've been fortunate to be an [NSERC Vanier Scholar](https://vanier.gc.ca/en/home-accueil.html), a [Junior Fellow of Massey College](https://www.masseycollege.ca/), and advised by [Prof. Frank X. Gu](https://chem-eng.utoronto.ca/faculty-staff/faculty-members/frank-gu/).
+I'm completing my PhD in the Department of Chemical Engineering & Applied Chemistry at the [University of Toronto](https://chem-eng.utoronto.ca/), where I've been fortunate to be an [NSERC Vanier Scholar](https://vanier.gc.ca/en/home-accueil.html), a [Junior Fellow of Massey College](https://www.masseycollege.ca/), and advised by [Prof. Frank X. Gu](https://chem-eng.utoronto.ca/faculty-staff/faculty-members/frank-gu/).
 Previously, I conducted research at the University of Waterloo, [Harvard Medical School](https://hms.harvard.edu/), and [Brigham & Women’s Hospital](https://www.brighamandwomens.org/), and received a BASc in Nanotechnology Engineering from the [University of Waterloo](https://uwaterloo.ca/).
 I have a multidisciplinary background, leading work in nanoscience, materials science, physical chemistry, chemical engineering, biomedical engineering, mathematical modelling, and infectious disease epidemiology.

 Outside of the lab, I mentor students, have previously served as Co-chair of [Massey Grand Rounds](https://www.masseycollege.ca/massey-grand-rounds/), and have been involved in science outreach initiatives for kids, such as [“I Am… A Scientist”](https://twitter.com/UofTSR/status/1388138602354421760?s=20).

-I hope to complete my PhD in summer 2022, after which I will pursue postdoctoral research as a [Schmidt Science Fellow](https://schmidtsciencefellows.org/).
+I recently defended my PhD, and will be pursuing postdoctoral research as a [Schmidt Science Fellow](https://schmidtsciencefellows.org/) starting Fall 2022.

 ## My Research
 In early March 2020, I pivoted my research to topics related to COVID-19.
 We investigated why superspreading drives the COVID-19 pandemic but not the last pandemic (2009 H1N1), analyzed the respiratory kinetics of SARS-CoV-2, and modeled the extent to which SARS-CoV-2 is expelled via respiratory droplets and aerosols.
 Notably, our findings supported the aerosol transmission of SARS-CoV-2.